e-kwsm/ompi/opal/mca/btl/usnic/README.md

 `opal_btl_usnic_endpoint_send_segment()` to send the segment.
 After posting, we make a PML callback if needed.

-For large fragments, a little more is needed.  segments froma large fragment have a slightly larger BTL header which contains a fragment ID, and offset, and a size.
+For large fragments, a little more is needed.  segments from a large fragment have a slightly larger BTL header which contains a fragment ID, and offset, and a size.
 The fragment ID is allocated when the first chunk the fragment is sent.
 A segment gets allocated, next blob